P. J. Jones: Early career and 1980s

-Jones' preliminary efforts in racing were, in a fashion not atypical for young drivers, focused on go-karting.
+Jones' preliminary efforts in racing were focused on go-karting.
 Upon graduation from his introductory-level competitions, Jones began to enter the oval races at Ascot Park, much as his father did decades prior.
 Accumulating experience and accolades, Jones would progress vertically to United States Auto Club-sanctioned events.
-From numerous choices within the USAC governing body's expansive portfolio of open-wheel divisions, Jones opted to participate in the West Coast Midget category.
-1986's racing season saw Jones earn the rookie of the year title in that class as the then-young driver began a quest to surpass his father in auto racing accomplishments; he had, by virtue of being a high school junior, already overtaken Parnelli in academic achievement.
+From numerous choices within USAC's open-wheel divisions, Jones opted to participate in the West Coast Midget category in 1986, earning the rookie of the year title in that class.

-As Jones continued to craft a reputation as the future of motorsport in USAC, he began to dabble in IMSA GT, foreshadowing the dawn of his career's peak, which would take place, at least in part, in the GTP classification within the series.
+As Jones continued to compete in USAC, he began to dabble in IMSA GT.
 At this stage, Jones was participating in the GTO and GTU classes with Clayton-Cunningham Racing and their stable of Mazda RX-7 vehicles.
 A partial season in both GTO and GTU left Jones just fourteenth and twenty-seventh in the respective standings.
-Low rankings, however, would not overshadow Jones' ability in the rotary-engined racing car; instead, 1988 was highlighted by a podium finish in one of the GTU races.
+Despite low rankings, 1988 was highlighted by a podium finish in one of the GTU races, and a victory in a world championship sprint car race in Auckland.

-In 1988, Jones also scored victory in a world championship sprint car race which transpired in Auckland, proving that his talents transcended both the scope of pavement racing and the borders of the United States of America.

-The decade would not close without another racing reconnaissance from P.J.
-Jones; in this instance, he was surveying the American Racing Series with its turbocharged Buick formula cars.
-This series encompassed elements from both midget racing and sports car racing, serving as a fusion of lessons Jones had learned in his prior experience.
-Masterful in applying the skills he had developed as a youth, Jones triumphed on the Mid-Ohio Sports Car Course as he scored a victory to crown a season's efforts which would culminate in a sixth-place final classification.
+Before the end of the decade, Jones switched to the American Racing Series with its turbocharged Buick formula cars.
+Jones triumphed on the Mid-Ohio Sports Car Course as he scored a victory to crown the season, which would culminate in a sixth-place final classification.
 In the same year, Jones was suspended for thirty days from USAC competition after deliberately colliding with a competitor's vehicle.